-I’m the father of five, and I’m very involved with my kids, so please understand, if you are very involved with YOUR kids, that this is coming from one of you: Please BACK OFF during the essay process, unless you are asked to participate by your student.
+I’m the father of five, and I’m very involved with my kids, so please understand, if you are very involved with YOUR kids, that this is coming from one of you: Please BACK OFF, during the essay process, even if you’re a great writer and/or editor, unless you are asked to participate, by your student.

-In order for these lists to work for your kid, they have to be completely comfortable with putting ideas that they may share with NO ONE on paper so they can sort out what they tell the college.
+In order for these lists to work for your kid, they have to be completely comfortable with putting down ideas that they may share with NO ONE else, on their essay file, so they can sort out what they tell the college.
 The more honest the essay, the better the read.
 College readers are REALLY good at sniffing out essays that tell them what parents and paid professional college prep people want them to hear.

 So mom, dad, you are hearing it here: This is one space where if your student wants to share, great.
-If they don’t, forcing them to do so can actually hurt their chances of success in writing an essay that opens all doors.
+If they don’t, forcing them to do so can actually hurt their chances of success, in writing an essay that opens all doors to them.